Heimkehrerdenkmal

 How long should I spend visiting?

-A visit to the Heimkehrerdenkmal typically takes between 30 minutes to a few hours, depending on your interest in the memorial and surrounding area.
+A visit to the Heimkehrerdenkmal typically lasts around 30 minutes to an hour, allowing time for reflection and exploration of the surrounding area.

 Is photography allowed?